Providence to install 25 license plate cameras to fight crime in the city. Here’s what you need to know. - The Boston Globe

 Has the company responded to any privacy concerns outlined by critics?

-Despite the privacy concerns raised in Rhode Island, Landley wrote on Flock’s website that the company has reviewed federal cases and found that capturing license plate data for a “limited time” is “clearly not a violation of privacy.”
+Despite the privacy concerns raised in Rhode Island, Flock CEO Garrett Langley wrote on Flock’s website that the company has reviewed federal cases and found that capturing license plate data for a “limited time” is “clearly not a violation of privacy.”

 “We understand the disparate impacts of the criminal justice system on historically marginalized communities,” he wrote.
 “There has also been much scholarship that shows that crime disproportionately impacts historically marginalized communities, particularly communities of color, and when we use objective evidence to solve crime and quickly clear cases, we actually benefit those same communities at a greater rate.”